Strategy15 min read

 People are already using AI.
 If you haven't given guidelines, they're guessing.
 And guesses lead to mistakes.

-Customer data ends up in wrong hands.
+Customer data leaves your control.
 Someone pastes a customer email into ChatGPT to write a response.
-Now that information is with OpenAI.
+Now that information is processed by an external provider.
 Was that okay?

 Legal liability is on you.
 If something goes wrong, it's the company that's responsible, not the employee who "didn't know."